LLNL/RAJA/docs/sphinx/dev_guide/ci.rst

 .. figure:: ./figures/RAJA-Gitlab-Workflow2.png

-   The main steps in the RAJA Gitlab CI testing workflow.
+   The main steps in the RAJA Gitlab CI testing workflow are shown in the figure.
 This process is triggered when a developer makes a PR on the GitHub project or whenever changes are pushed to the source branch of a PR.

 Gitlab CI (LC CZ) Testing Files
 --------------------------------------